Luis Gabriel Montalván Alemán, Scarleth Vasconcelos Villavicencio, José Carlos Pulido, Pablo Antonio Burgos Altamirano, Roberto Emilio Rocha.

 By implementing this project, doctors will have the advantage of knowing which diseases are affecting which remote area, and at the same time patients will not have to travel long distances for medicines or health centre services.

 It creates an independence of for the areas affected on the RAAN and introduces mobile technology as a means of health care enactor.
 It also involves young citizens in reproductive planning, cultural health (food and hygiene practices) model strategies and would take a more active approach towards controlling the diseases affecting the area.

 This project is sustainable since it does not require great investment and is simply a matter of executing, it only requires a logical framework with teamwork and involving companies such as the telephone companies in this case and work along with the Ministry of health.

 A real solution towards a real problem in Nicaragua’s RAAN.

 How does your project address social inequities?

-The Autonomous Atlantic Region North of Nicaragua (RAAN), is a silent victim of institutionalized segregation.
+The Autonomous Atlantic Region North of Nicaragua (RAAN), is a silent victim of institutionalised segregation.
 With a varied population compose of indigenous and Afro-Carribean descents, the RAAN has been affected in various ways.

-This project seeks to destroy that institutionalized apathy towards the region.
-If the Connectivity Challenge could be define with a country … the answer woulb be Nicaragua.
+This project seeks to destroy that institutionalised apathy towards the region.
+If the Connectivity Challenge could be defined as a country … the answer would be Nicaragua.